-Preparation for the UPSC’s Central Service Exam is clearly no joke.
+You are probably wondering why a topic regarding the best monthly magazines for current affairs for UPSC is being given so much importance.
+Well, preparing for the UPSC’s Civil Service Exam is clearly no joke.
 The syllabus released every year is expansive and is capable of giving any potential aspirant constant night terrors.

+Magazines are a great way to summarize the week’s or the month’s important events of both national and international importance.
 Especially from the point of view of CSE preparation, magazines offer an A to Z analysis of whatever has made it to the newspapers, including criticism and discussions.

 Reading a magazine is the equivalent of revising what all you’ve read in the newspapers over a period of time.
 So, thumbs up for memory retention.

-1. Economic And Political Weekly
+Economic and Political Weekly

 Although a magazine in design, EPW is more like a literary forum where you can find the criticism, discussions and comments by important political leaders, businessmen, academicians, researchers and other notable names in India.